jmhogan/cms-opendata-guide/docs/analysis/selection/objects/photons.md

     - The electron veto `passelectronveto` is obtained from an algorithm that indicates if photons have been identified also as electrons.
     - `corr...Iso` variables represent different isolation properties of the photon.

-    The isolation variables are defined with the `PFIsolationEstimator` class in the default cone size of 0.3 with
+    Isolation represents how much energy, relative to the photon's, within a cone around the electron comes from other particle-flow candidates.
+If this value is small the photon is likely "isolated" in the local region.
+The isolation variables are defined with the `PFIsolationEstimator` class in the default cone size of 0.3 with:

     ``` cpp
     PFIsolationEstimator isolator;